 - Left of the Archival boxes, backing the 5th window, is a small section of Local History Periodicals.
 In creating space for maps (below these two shelves), it became necessary to transfer some of the periodical collection to storage, due to spatial constraints.
 A subject index to some of the earlier volumes of the Suffolk County Historical Society Register, prepared by staff, now accompanies the Princeton files of the Register.
 Long Island Historical Journal (Stony Brook University) was recently indexed, now available online, as is the LIHJ’s successor publication (a free, public access site), Long Island History Journal, both courtesy of the Special Collections staff of the University’s Melville Library.

-Electronic Resources: Our Local History Website has been recently revised.
-It is now divided, as you can see at the top of this web page six main sections of pull-down menus.
+Electronic Resources: Our Local History Website is divided, as you can see at the top of this web page six main sections of pull-down menus.
 It ranges from New York State to the very local level history, includes thematic material, finding aids, many home grown or linked reference tools, selected full text (often searchable downloadable items), from our collection, and many links to other collections.
 Its main virtue is its organization, and many of its now over 100 web pages are mutually supportive.
 (Note: A number of the Library’s history-related subscriptions involve publisher- or distributor-imposed public use restrictions.
 These may be accessed only within the Library, but are available whenever the Library is open and there is a free computer.)

-For more information or for a general or specialized tour of the Room and its resources, Contact us.
+For more information or for a general or specialized tour of the Room and its resources, contact us.

 That concludes the tour.
 Hope you enjoyed it and found it informative and worthwhile.
 Hope to see you again.